nathants/posts/001_vertically_scaling_python_data_processing/readme.md

     138 yellow
 ```

-nope. ok, so we probably want the yellow data, since it's biggest. lets check on the sizes first.
+nope. ok, so we probably want the yellow data. lets check on the sizes first.

 ```bash
 >> aws s3 ls 's3://nyc-tlc/trip data/' \